HuStmpHrrr/popl20-artifact/README.md

 ## Undecidability of D<: and Its Decidable Fragments

-Please refer to `doc/index.html` for the documentation.
+Please refer to `doc/index.html` or [this link](https://hustmphrrr.github.io/popl20-artifact/) for the documentation.